Lung Cancer Causes

 • Mainstream smoke is the smoke exhaled by a smoker.

-• Sidestream smoke is smoke from the lighted end of a pipe, cigarette, tobacco burning in a hookah, or cigar.
-This type of smoke has higher concentrations of cancer-causing agents (carcinogens) and nicotine than mainstream smoke.
+• Sidestream smoke is smoke from the end of a pipe, cigarette, hookah, or cigar.
+It has higher concentrations of carcinogens and nicotine than mainstream smoke.

 Over 7,300 people die from lung cancer caused by secondhand smoke per year, according to the American Lung Association (ALA).